 1 It doesn’t just have to be on video

 If you aren’t comfortable with video, online therapy offers other methods.
-Some therapists offer text-based therapy and allow you to contact them throughout the week.
-This can be especially useful for those with social anxiety, panic and agoraphobia.
+Some therapists offer text-based therapy, allowing you to contact them weekly.
+This can be especially useful for those with social anxiety, panic, and agoraphobia.
 Second, there is audio therapy – in this method, you and your therapist will meet on Zoom or the telephone.
+To augment services, online therapy can fold in mental health apps as well.

 2 No commute